stainedswan/UIUCTF-2024/OSINT/Geoguesser_Suite.md

 </del>
 </h2>

-We did not end up solving this challenge during the competition time frame, however we can still provide the solution now.
+We did not end up solving this challenge during the competition time frame, however during the closing ceremony, it was revealed how to come to the solution.

+Essentially, we just should have been doing what we were but more organized.
+We were checking all the different lines not in any order or writing them down because the challenge seemed to overwhelming.